Circle of Friends for American Veterans: Outreach Calling

 In 2012 they raised $21,332,659.
 Of that $2,227,761 was retained by the charities.
 In 2012, "Outreach Calling collected $6,681 on behalf of the Disabled Police and Sheriffs Foundation from Massachusetts residents ... and turned over $668 to the charity, according to state records."

 Their standard contract gives Outreach Calling up to 90% of donations.
 In July 2017 the Saint Louis, Missouri Better Business Bureau (BBB) published a caution to consumers in their decision to donate to Hampton's Center.
 BBB reported that only 10% of all donations collected by the Center for American Homeless Veterans' two main fundraisers actually go to the Center for American Homeless Veterans.

-Badge Charity

-Charity watchdogs say COFAV falls into a category called badge charities, which claim to be raising money for police, firefighters and veterans, but the money goes mostly to the fundraisers, not the charities.